As CodeFloe has a strong focus on automation of any sort itself, providing sophisticated CI/CD solutions to its users is a must.

 Use the following settings in the agent config:

-There is no way to configure an agent to process builds of multiple users/organizations.
+It is not possible to configure an agent to process builds of multiple users/organizations.
 You need to add multiple agents to achieve this.

 Actions